Amazon Business vs. Seller Account: What’s the Difference?

 - Business-only prices: With a business account, you can gain access to special business-only prices on certain products when you order in bulk.

 - Single sign-on: Unlike a personal Amazon account, which you might only use once a month, your business account requires constant attention.
-For your convenience, you can set up your account to let you sign in with a single click.
+For your convenience, you can set up single sign-on (SSO) for your account to let you sign in with a single click.

 - Integrated workflows: To make sure you never go over your budget or make unauthorized purchases, you can set approvals and spending limits that adhere to your company’s policies.